fbdevelopercircles/open-source-edu-bot/README.md

 flask run
 ```

-## Using Docker and docker-compose:
+## Using Docker and docker-compose

 If you have docker and docker-compose installed in your computer, just run